nmc97/metabarcoding_at_cefas_tutorial/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development

 Contents
 --------